Name: Kelsey Graywill

-Volunteer At: Pre-Med, clinic and rural center
+Volunteer At: Pre-Med, clinic and rural center volunteer

 2- What was the most surprising thing you experienced?
 Definitely the great need for medicine in the rural parts of Nepal.
-Previously I had only worked at urban hospitals, and assisting at clinics and health posts far removed from the city was very interesting; many people go without basic health service and the amount of people in need of medical care there was shocking.
+Previously I had only worked at urban hospitals, and assisting at clinics and health posts far removed from the city was very interesting; many people go without basic health service and the number of people in need of medical care there was shocking.

 3- What was most difficult to experience (and rewarding)?
 Again, the rural clinics.
 We had only just opened the clinic and hundreds of patients poured in, and many had basic ailments that we could not fix completely simply because the resources were not available that early on.
 Those people that we able to help thoroughly were very grateful.

 4- Any tips for future volunteers… (clothing, travel, personal items, donations) They love donations!
 Sterile items (like surgical gowns or sutures) are greatly needed and very useful, and basic things like caps, masks, and shoe cover were appreciated.